 No one likes Mondays, and from reading the passages of Scripture which record his movement on the Monday before his crucifixion, Jesus does not appear to be any exception.
 I don’t mean to be irreverent, but Jesus just seems grumpy.
-No joke.

 Jesus does two things that we know of.
 Early in the morning, on the way into the city, he curses a fig tree because it doesn’t have any fruit on it and he was hungry.
 Later that day, he clears the temple in a fit of righteous anger.
 This grouchy combination can be attributed to a couple factors–his God-natured zeal and his human-natured stress feeling the pressure.

 This struggle (if we can call it that) between his complete deity and his complete humanity will be evident the entire Holy Week.
 No one else can relate to being 100% God and 100% man.
 So it’s hard to empathize.
 What we do know is this–if Jesus ever had a case of the Mondays, it was today.

 The account of the fig tree is found in Matthew and Mark.
 Here’s how Mark recorded the incident:

 “On the following day, when they came from Bethany, he was hungry.
 And seeing in the distance a fig tree in leaf, he went to see if he could find anything on it.
 When he came to it, he found nothing but leaves, for it was not the season for figs. And he said to it, ‘May no one ever eat fruit from you again.’
 And his disciples heard it.”
 (Mark 11:12-14)

 Matthew adds that the fig tree withered at once.